killercoda/scenario-examples/mv_indexes_lab_2/step1.md

 ![](https://university.scylladb.com/800x400-blog-allow-filtering/)

-## Setup and Creating the Base Table - on Terminal #1
+## Setup and Creating the Base Table

 Start by creating a Docker container with ScyllaDB.
 This tutorial was created with version 4.3: